-Non-native species are animals or plants that have been introduced into an area in which they do not naturally occur.
 We need information on where invasive non-native species occur, especially new arrivals in Scotland, to support management including biosecurity and, in some cases, eradication.
+We encourage you to submit records via the link below.

 Report a non-native species

-Invasive non-native species (INNS), sometimes referred to as 'invasive alien species', are those non-native species that can spread rapidly and become dominant in an area or ecosystem, causing adverse ecological, environmental and economic impacts.
+Non-native species are animals or plants that have been introduced into an area where they do not naturally occur.
+Invasive non-native species (INNS) are those non-native species that can spread rapidly and become dominant in an area or ecosystem, causing ecological, environmental and economic impacts.
 Some invasive non-native species can also affect human health.

 It is important to remember that, while there are over 900 non-native species in Scotland, only a minority become invasive, but these few can have serious negative impacts.